Cosmian/cosmian_ai_backend/app/README.md

 ### Auth

 Optional part to fill the identity providers information.
-If not `auth` information is present in the config file, the authentication will be disabled.
+If no `auth` information is present in the config file, the authentication will be disabled.

 It should contain a list of the following fields per identity providers: